PriyanSappal/tech264-docker-k8s/Kubernetes/README.md

     class Database_Cluster blue
     class H,I green
 ```

+1. Traffic Flow:
+* External Traffic (purple box) enters through Port 30001 and is redirected to Port 3001.
+* It then reaches the App Service (yellow box), which handles incoming requests to the application.
+2. Application ReplicaSet:
+* The App Service distributes incoming requests to three App Pods (1, 2, and 3), providing redundancy and load distribution.
+* Each App Pod contains an App Image, ensuring each pod runs the same application version.
+3. Deployment:
+* Each App Pod is linked to a specific instance of the App Image (purple boxes), representing the deployed application.
+* These are the image that are stored on Docker Hub.
+4. Database ReplicaSets
+* The DB Pod (blue box) is the database instance for the application, ensuring data storage and access.
+It contains a DB Image, which represents the database configuration and software.
+5. Persistent Volume and PVC
+* PVC (Persistent Volume Claim) and PV (Persistent Volume) (green boxes) provide persistent storage for the database.
+* The DB Pod attaches to the PVC, which binds to the PV, ensuring database data persists even if the pod restarts.

+* Color Coding Summary
+    * Purple: External and application images.
+    * Yellow: Application service and pods.
+    * Blue: Database components.
+    * Green: Persistent storage components.

 ## Task: Create 2-tier deployment with PV for database

 ### Why Use PV and PVC?